Steven Kwan Preview, Player Props: Guardians vs. Rays

-On Friday, Steven Kwan (.326 slugging percentage in past 10 games, with zero home runs) and the Cleveland Guardians play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 7:10 PM ET.
+On Saturday, Steven Kwan (.283 on-base percentage in past 10 games, 54 points below season-long percentage) and the Cleveland Guardians play the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
+First pitch is at 6:10 PM ET.

-He had two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Twins.
+He had a one-hit performance in his previous game (1-for-4) against the Rays.

 Steven Kwan Game Info & Props vs. the Rays